 Almost every marketing analytics tool uses data visualization, no matter if we talk about Google Ads, Facebook Ads or other, commercial solutions.
 Marketers and their clients adore statistics, charts, and graphs.
 If you cooperate with a marketing agency of any kind, it is likely that you receive reports that consist of many graphs and diagrams.

-All of the shipping companies use visualization software to understand and plan global shipping routes.
+All of the shipping companies use interactive data visualization software to understand and plan global shipping routes.
 World maps with marked routes are often used to present possible connections between countries and cities (many airlines do that) or to track a given package or a vehicle (courier services companies and fleet management companies use such tools).

 Healthcare companies and institutions often use choropleth visualizations to visualize valid health data.
 For example, how an epidemic grows and develops in time.

 Inspiring real-life examples of data visualization

 Now you know where data visualization can be used.
 But we want to show some real-life examples of interactive and static visualizations to inspire you to use this technology in your company.